Key Insights (TL;DR)

 Liquidity constraints surprise clients

 Many disputes arise when clients discover they cannot redeem private investments during periods of need.
-Even if the advisor explained the constraints verbally, lack of documentation often shifts liability back to the firm.
+Lack of documentation around these constraints often shifts liability back to the firm.

 Due diligence expectations have expanded